Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Results

-Because the inverted-U relationship emerged in the clustered networks but was absent in the uniform model, we reasoned that it must rely on a modulation of the metastable dynamics that are unique to the clustered circuit.
-To investigate this, we used mean-field theory (MFT) to elucidate how the $\Delta_{H}^{E}$ arousal modulation impacts spontaneous cluster dynamics (Sec.~\ref{s:mft_methods}).
-Although the MFT does not quantitatively describe the simulations (Sec.~\ref{s:mft_sim_Jplus_comparison}), it provides useful qualitative insight.
+Because the inverted-U relationship emerged only in the clustered networks, it must rely on an arousal-induced modulation of the ongoing metastable dynamics unique to that model.
+To understand the mechanism through which arousal modulates stimulus discriminability, we first used mean-field theory (MFT) to elucidate the effects of arousal on the clustered network's attractor landscape under spontaneous conditions (\nameref{s:Methods}).
+Though the MFT does not quantitatively describe the simulations, it provides useful qualitative insights.

-At low $\Delta_{H}^{E}$, MFT reveals the presence of multiple attractors, in which different subsets of the clusters are highly active (cluster states; Sec.~\ref{s:mft_sim_comparison}).
-Increasing $\Delta_{H}^{E}$ decreases the firing rate of active clusters and increases the firing rate of inactive clusters, thus reducing the distinction between active and inactive states (Fig.~\ref{f:mean_field_vs_sims}A).
-Beyond a certain $\Delta_{H}^{E}$, the theory predicts a transition from a multi-attractor to a single-attractor phase in which all clusters have the same moderate firing rate (uniform state).
-Network simulations qualitatively confirmed the intuitions from the MFT (Fig.~\ref{f:mean_field_vs_sims}B; Sec.~\ref{s:cluster_active}), though the sharp transition to a uniform state was softened in the simulations.
+At low arousal, MFT reveals the presence of multiple attractors in which different subsets of clusters are highly active (multistable cluster states).
+Beyond a certain arousal, however, the MFT indicates a transition to a regime with only a single-attractor phase (uniform state), wherein all clusters have the same moderate firing rate (Fig.~\ref{f:mean_field_vs_sims}A).
+The MFT thus predicts that increasing arousal will reduce the contrast between the firing rate of active and inactive firing modes, an intuition that was qualitatively confirmed in network simulations (Fig.~\ref{f:mean_field_vs_sims}B).
+These modulations of the collective dynamics are driven by the suppression of recurrent synaptic excitation onto pyramidal neurons, which hinders the ability of clusters to achieve and maintain a high activity state.

-The arousal modulation also impacts the timescale of cluster switching dynamics.
-In order to theoretically elucidate the effect, we analyzed a reduced network composed of only two excitatory clusters (Fig.~\ref{f:mean_field_vs_sims}C Left; Sec.~\ref{s:effective_mft}).
-This network also displays cluster states, but has a simplified landscape with two attractors in which either cluster is active and the other inactive (Fig.~\ref{f:effective_mft_supp}).
-Using effective mean field theory \cite{mascaro1999effective,mazzucato2019expectation,wyrick2021state}, the attractors can be represented by two potential wells separated by a barrier (Fig.~\ref{f:mean_field_vs_sims}C Right; Sec.~\ref{s:effective_mft}).
-The height $h$ of this barrier controls the rate of stochastic transitions between the two attractors, where larger barriers indicate slower switching and longer cluster activation periods \cite{litwin2012slow,hanggi1990reaction,mazzucato2019expectation}.
+The arousal modulation could also impact the timescale of cluster switching dynamics.
+To theoretically elucidate the effects, we analyzed a reduced network composed of two excitatory clusters (Fig.~\ref{f:mean_field_vs_sims}C Left; \nameref{s:Methods}).
+This network also displays cluster states, but has a simplified landscape with two attractors in which either cluster is active (Fig.~\ref{f:mft_supp}D-H).
+Using effective mean field theory \cite{mascaro1999effective,mattia2013heterogeneous,mazzucato2019expectation,wyrick2021state}, the attractors can be represented by two potential wells separated by a barrier (Fig.~\ref{f:mean_field_vs_sims}C Right).
+The height $h$ of this barrier controls the rate of stochastic transitions between attractors \cite{litwin2012slow,hanggi1990reaction,mazzucato2019expectation}.